Asterki/octo-tree/README.md

 ## Contact

-For any inquiries or contributions, please reach out to the [Octo-Tree team](https://asterkionline.com).
+For any inquiries or contributions, please reach out to me [Asterki Dev](https://asterkionline.com).